DavidStevensonVtex/Python-Tutorials/Python-for-Data-Science-for-Dummies/ch01/Data-Science-and-Python.md

 * Visualizing: Visualisation means seeing the patterns in the data and then being able to react to those patterns.
 It also means being able to see when data is not part of the pattern.
 * Obtaining insights and data products.
 The process doesn't end until you have a clear understanding of what the data means.
 For example, you can use the results of an analysis to make a business decision.

+### Understanding Python's Role in Data Science

+Given the right sources, analysis requirements, and presentation needs, you can use Python for every part of the data science pipeline.

+Python is the most flexible and capable because it supports so many third-party libraries devoted to the task.